Duanysblist/BAVideoGame/README.txt

 cd /c/

-Next, unpack pong.zip to your location of choice, and use cd /c/<path> to enter the location in msys2.
+Next, download the repo to your location of choice, and use cd /c/<path> to enter the location in msys2.

-1) Make the directory in which we will compile the pong skeleton code.
-Inside your pong source directory make a directory 'Debug'
+1) Make the directory in which you will compile the project code.
+Inside your source directory make a directory 'Debug'.

 mkdir Debug